eodell6502/experior/README.md

 ## Overview

-Experior is a Node-based command-line tool, not a library or framework.
+Experior is command-line tool, not a library or framework.
 It takes specially marked-up test output from your test program which may have performed its own tests and included the results, and it generates reports in various formats from that.
 It can also apply tests written in JavaScript to the test output.
 Both types of tests can be used at the same time.

 It can also emit a JSON file containing test IDs and the MD5 hashes derived from the test output.
 This can be re-used on subsequent runs to detect regressions.

+Experior doesn't care how you are creating and running your tests, what language they are in, or what their output looks like.
+All it cares is that the test output is wrapped in a simple, standardized format.
+You _can_ write tests in JavaScript for Experior to apply to the test output, but this is entirely optional.

 Full details are below, including a tutorial with examples.